rbtl-fs25/project-teufeng/data/processed/README.md

 3. Date of data collection (13/05/25 - 30/05/25):

-4. Geographic location of data collection: Zürich
+4. Geographic location of data collection: Zürich, Switzerland

 5. Information about funding sources that supported the collection of the data: none

 ## Sharing / access information

-1. Licenses/restrictions placed on the data:  none

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+1. Licenses/restrictions placed on the data:  This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

 2. Links to publications that cite or use the data: none